 GPS tracking of vehicles and assets can help prevent misuse, loss, and theft, whether they are onsite or not.
 You'll know exactly where they are and how they are being used.
 Tracking and locating technology can be used on a variety of assets in many types of conditions.

 With GPS tracking, you can access asset information via a completely secure platform that helps you make informed and timely decisions about their assets.

-Asset information—enter asset details and set up service, licensing, and certification reminders as well as fuel consumption data.
+Asset information—enter asset details and set up service, licensing, and certification reminders as well as fuel data.

 Live tracking—locate and track assets, review asset diagnostics, and export a complete list of assets.

 Historical tracking—see detailed trip replays, travel distances, and historical events.

 Trip timeline—get information on the utilisation of assets, events, and activities on a timeline.

 Live information streams—monitor assets with activities and events in real-time through live information streams.